GenRe-Mekong/EpiGenTracker/README.md

 - Upload .tab file to render Neighbor-Joining tree
 - Use + / − to zoom

-## 📚 Citation & Acknowledgements
+## 📚 Citation & Author
 If you use EpiGenTracker in your work, please cite:
 > GenRe-Mekong.
 EpiGenTracker: An interactive browser app for genetic epidemiology data visualization.
 2025. https://github.com/GenRe-Mekong/EpiGenTracker

-Acknowledgements:
+✨ Developed by **Varanya Wasakul** with support from AI-assisted development tools